 - What is the neighbourhood like?

-Of course, you will want to select a house which within a reasonable commute of your workplace, but when it comes to your neighbourhood you need more than that.
+Of course, you will want to select a house within a reasonable commute of your workplace, but when it comes to your neighbourhood you need more than that.
 A sense of community becomes increasingly important when you have small children in a way that it often isn’t as a young professional without a family.
 You’ll want to be ideally in a neighbourhood with lots of young families, nursery facilities, playgrounds and of course great schools.
 Having other families as your neighbours ensures a child-friendly community and probably a good few mother and baby coffee mornings as well.
+To help find the right house, search in an area that appeals to you, like best neighborhoods for Knoxville real estate for example.

 2. What Is Your Outdoor Space Like?